 Every attempt is made to be fair in the assessment of damages.
 Charges are made only when damage occurs by circumstances other than normal wear and tear.
 Roommates will be charged for the total damages assessed.
 Charges may be divided amongst the roommates.
 The charges will be forwarded to the Office of Financial Services for billing.
 Unpaid charges may result in a hold on future registration at the College and transcripts will not be sent to other institutions.
 In cases of common area vandalism (i.e. broken candy machines, lobby furniture damaged, etc.), it is sometimes necessary to assess damage charges against a given wing, or the entire hall.
-Specific charges will be determined by the Student Life Office in conjunction with the Service Department.
+The Student Life Office, in conjunction with Physical Plant, will determine specific charges.